Bramelvix/Towny/README.md

 # Towny

 Towny is a java dwarf fortress-style game, where you manage a group of villagers stranded in the wilderness.
+Your villagers will struggle to survive with their limited food and resources.
+Orcs, bandits and monsters will periodically attack your village, or ambush villagers in underground caves.
+Slowly but surely you and your villagers tame the land.
+With you help they build a community and thrive.

 Feel free to contribute to the game by fixing my terrible code, or adding new features.

+## Running the game
+Use gradle to build te project.
+The build script will detect your operating system and package the correct binaries into a runnable JAR.
-## Mac os
+### Mac OS
-Running the game on mac requires you to put `-XstartOnFirstThread -Djava.awt.headless=true` in the VM options in your launch config.
+Running the game on Mac requires you to put `-XstartOnFirstThread -Djava.awt.headless=true` in the VM options in your launch config.

 ## TODO